Articles on: Internet.

 This is required to refresh the modem diagnostics.

-First, ensure all cables are properly connected between the equipment and a power outlet, and that the coaxial cable is screwed on tightly.
-From there, factory reset the modem by holding the small RESET button on the back with a pin or sharp object for 30 seconds.
-Allow 10 minutes for the equipment to fully reboot.
+🔄 How to perform a factory reset: First, ensure all cables are properly connected between your equipment and a power outlet, and that the coaxial cable is screwed on tightly.
+Then, factory reset the modem by holding the small RESET pinhole on the back with a pin or sharp object for 30 seconds.
+Finally, allow 10 minutes for the equipment to fully reboot.

 I’ve waited 10 minutes and the light pattern is still the same.